codatio/codat-docs/docs/guides/invoice-finance/introduction.md

 ### ✔️ Delve into the demo app to...

-- Establish a connection with our test accounting platform,
+- Establish a connection with our test accounting platform
-- Pull invoice data required for the financing assessment,
+- Pull invoice data required for the financing assessment
-- Check the invoices' eligibility based on a set of criteria we defined in the app,
+- Check the invoices' eligibility based on a set of criteria we defined in the app
-- Issue a decision on eligible invoices.
+- Issue a decision on eligible invoices

 ### ❌ This guide does not cover...

-- Building any application form and dashboard UIs,
+- Building any application form or dashboard UIs
-- Carrying out due diligence checks on the borrower,
+- Carrying out due diligence checks on the borrower
-- Instructions on how to build your own invoice financing product.
+- Instructions on how to build your own invoice financing product

 ### About the demo app

 The app's codebase is available via our [GitHub repo](https://github.com/codatio/demo-invoice-finance).
 Clone it locally to try out the application.

-The codebase uses Codat and its [Accounting API](/accounting-api/overview) product to make an invoice financing decision.
-We will walk you through the setup in the Portal and the code [next](/guides/invoice-finance/setting-up).
+The codebase uses Codat's [Accounting API](/accounting-api/overview) product to make an invoice financing decision.
+We will walk you through the setup in the Portal and the code when [setting up the demo app](/guides/invoice-finance/setting-up).

 ### Why we use _Accounting API_